-Wondering what yarn to use for what project – and what needles to use?
-This is your complete guide to yarn weights for beginners.
+Wondering what yarn and needles or hook to use for what project?
+This is your complete guide for beginners, with a yarn weight chart!

 Guide to Yarn Weights

 Once you get a better understanding of yarn weights, you’ll easily be able to swap out different types of yarns within a weight.
 For example, worsted weight yarn can be substituted out for cotton or linen.
-Here’s an example key (shown below) to help you out.
+But first you need to understand gauge.

 Yarn Weight Chart

-Now, here’s a detailed description of each type of yarn and the weight:
+Now, here’s a detailed description of each type of yarn and the weight, as well as a visual so you can see an example of what that yarn looks like in a skein.

 Lace